quoccuongLE/rag_llama_index_app/SECURITY.md

 ## Reporting a Vulnerability

-If you detect any malicious or suspected code, please email us at *quoccuong.le@outlook.com* or file an issue on this GitHub project [[here]](https://github.com/quoccuongLE/rag_llama_index_app/issues).
+If you detect any malicious or suspected code, please file an issue on this GitHub project [[here]](https://github.com/quoccuongLE/rag_llama_index_app/issues).
 Your help will be much appreciated.